ldilley/dotfiles/README.md

 # dotfiles
 This repository contains various editor, shell, and other program configuration files.
-Since git is distributed, this allows me to easily retrieve my config files from other systems I work on.
-If you find any of these files useful, enjoy!
+Since git is distributed, this allows me to easily retrieve my config files from other systems that I work on.
+If you find any of these files useful, then enjoy!

-Dependencies:
+Recommended:
-* vim
+* vim or neovim
 * ctags
 * [gitgutter](https://github.com/airblade/vim-gitgutter)
 * [supertab](https://github.com/ervandew/supertab)